alex1lazar/portfolio/src/assets/carturesti/Carturesti ro.md

 This design is based on public research and observation.
 With actual access and involvement with the team, I’d:

 1. **Validate assumptions**
-        - Talk with customers and understand if they have similar issues with the online experience
+        - Talk with customers and customer-facing teams to understand common problems
-        - Check customer feedback and frequent issues flagged by customer-facing teams
         - Dive into data related to time spent on website, time-to-purchase, cart value, and churn
-        - Create a list of engaged customers open to testing new ideas
-2. **Implement and test**
+        - Create a Customer Advisory Board.
+With Carturesti's community it should be easy to find 100 people
+2. **Improve the existing experience**
         - Start with obvious improvements to the website
-        - Create prototypes and have customers test them
+        - Create prototypes and test with customers
+        - Implement and track data over a period of 4-6 weeks
 3. **Lay the foundation for the mobile application**
     - Put together a team highly-focused on creating and maintaing the mobile application
-    - Use the insights we’ve received from customers to inform design decisions for mobile
     - Design the ideal state of the application
-    - Break down the implementation into different phases with a clear goal of eventually creating a personalization engine.
+    - Break down the implementation into different phases with a clear goal of eventually creating a personalization engine

 ## Conclusion